Last Updated on November 8, 2022.

-- Euthanasia is a recommend when quality of life cannot be maintained.
+- Euthanasia is recommended when quality of life cannot be maintained.

 - All dietary changes should be made under the direct supervision of your veterinarian.
-Please not that change in diet can cause stomach upset and diarrhea.
+Please note that a change in diet can cause stomach upset and diarrhea.

 - Ensure that all food is high quality with little added ingredients.

 - Offer live insects from the pet store.